 Before Dental Cleaning After Dental Cleaning

-Every moment of every day plaque is forming in your pet’s mouth.
-Plaque is a colorless film (biofilm) that builds upon the teeth.
-It is made up almost entirely of bacteria.
-These microorganisms are naturally found in the oral cavity, and are normally harmless.
-However, if the plaque is not removed it builds in layers.
+Every moment of every day, plaque is forming in your pet’s mouth.
+Plaque is a colorless film (biofilm) that builds upon the teeth and is made up almost entirely of bacteria.
+These microorganisms are naturally found in the oral cavity, are normally harmless, and can easily be removed by regular teeth brushing.
+However, if the plaque is not removed, it builds in layers.
 As plaque builds, acid is released-weakening the surrounding teeth.
-Plaque can easily be removed by regular tooth brushing, undisturbed plaque begins to mineralize and harden.
-Hard, mineralized plaque is called calculus (a.k.a. tartar).
+Undisturbed plaque begins to mineralize and harden into calculus (a.k.a. tartar).
 Unlike plaque, calculus cannot be removed by brushing and may form above and below the gum line.
 Because calculus creates rough surfaces on the tooth, it creates a perfect environment for rapid plaque growth.
-Calculus and plaque accumulating on the teeth will irritate the gum tissue, causing swelling, inflammation, and bleeding gums, as well as bad breath.
+Calculus and plaque accumulating on the teeth irritate the gum tissue, causing swelling, inflammation, and bleeding gums, as well as bad breath.
 This stage is referred to as gingivitis.
-Gingivitis is reversible by a professional dental cleaning and home care, if left untreated will lead to periodontal disease.
+Gingivitis is reversible by a professional dental cleaning and home care, but, if left untreated, will lead to periodontal disease.

 Periodontal disease is the most common disease in cats and dogs.
 About 85% of all dogs and cats have some form of it.
 Periodontal disease is characterized by red, inflamed, bleeding gums, inflammation of the deeper connective tissue which surrounds the teeth, bone loss and tooth loss.
 Periodontal disease is often very painful for pets, and you may notice your pet seems reluctant to eat.
 Chronic periodontal disease not only affects the structure and function of the teeth, but can seriously affect the overall health of your pet.
 Bacteria associated with periodontal disease can enter the bloodstream and cause infection in the heart, lungs or kidneys.
 Periodontal disease is not curable, but can be controlled through regular dental cleanings and diligent homecare.